BeshoyMorad/ToDo_List/README.md

 # ToDo_List

-Simple wed site to help you manage your tasks
+Simple website to help you manage your tasks

 - New tasks can be added to the list
 - Existing tasks can be marked as finished